An annual film series recreating the weekend matinees of yester-year!

 • The Serial Squadron – A group restoring rare and "lost" serials from the early 1900s to the 1940s, and releasing them on DVD.

-• William Witney, In a Door, Into a Fight, Out a Door, Into a Chase: Moviemaking Remembered by the Guy at the Door (McFarland & Company, 2008)
+• William Witney, In a Door, Into a Fight, Out a Door, Into a Chase: Moviemaking Remembered by the Guy at the Door (McFarland & Co., 2008)

-• Jim Harmon and Donald F. Glut, The Great Movie Serials: Their Sound and Fury (Doubleday, 1972)
+• Jim Harmon and Donald F. Glut, The Great Movie Serials: Their Sound and Fury (Doubleday, 1972; Woburn Press, 1973)

 • Scott Higgins, Matinee Melodrama: Playing With Formula in the Sound Serial (Rutgers University Press, 2016)